-Projects are formulated as briefs, which are the basis for in-depth and practical development by 24-36 master’s students each year.
+Projects are formulated as briefs, which serve as the basis for in-depth, practical development by 24-36 master’s students each year.
 Students apply to the course from across Aalto and other Finnish universities (through Finland’s “JOO” Flexible Study Rights Agreement).
-Each cohort includes a diversity of backgrounds and disciplines across design, arts, architecture, real estate, business, engineering, chemistry, futures research and social sciences disciplines.
+Each cohort includes a diversity of backgrounds and disciplines across design, the arts, architecture, real estate, business, engineering, chemistry, futures research, and the social sciences.

 History

 Founded by designer and researcher Seungho Park-Lee, with architect Hella Hernberg and service designer Juha Kronqvist, the course was later led and developed by Professor Ramia Mazé (2016 – 2020) and then by Professor Núria Solsona Caba (current course director, since academic year 2020-21).
-The teaching team and guest lecturers build into the course a wide range of research and practice expertise across disciplines, the core teaching team currently includes ethnographer and consultant Taneli Heinonen (since 2015) and service design lead at City of Helsinki Anni Leppänen (since 2021).
-Additionally, DfG takes part in building the research and practice-based communities with other like-minded institutions, such as the independent think tank Demos Helsinki, the ORSI Research consortium or Työ 2.0 Lab, to joint our efforts of bringing design in the government agenda.
+The teaching team and guest lecturers bring a wide range of research and practice expertise across disciplines to the course.
+Additionally, DfG participates in building research- and practice-based communities with other like-minded institutions, such as the independent think tank Demos Helsinki, the ORSI Research consortium, or Työ 2.0 Lab, to advance our efforts to bring design to the government agenda.

 You can check the projects developed during the course from 2014 to 2021 here.